-Payment for Item 1 Mobilization and Demobilization will be made following the Contractor's demobilization from the site and provided the Municipal well system is operating to the satisfaction of the Engineer.
+Payment for Mobilization and Demobilization will be made following the Contractor's demobilization from the site and provided the Municipal well system is operating to the satisfaction of the Engineer.
 Where payment is split over multiple draws, 50% will be paid for mobilization and 50% for demobilization.

-Payment for the items 2 through 8, inclusive, will be made following the Contractor's completion of all work, as confirmed by the Engineer, associated with individual wells.
+Payment will be made following the Contractor's completion of all work, as confirmed by the Engineer, associated with individual wells.
 Payment will only be made following submission of a request by the Contractor in the form of a monthly draw, to be submitted to the Engineer.
 The Engineer will subsequently submit a payment recommendation to the Owner.